jsheridanwells/JeremyWells.Io/_posts/2021-07-31-weather-walking-skeleton-04.md

 1. __One of our users sends a location that OpenWeatherAPI doesn't recognize:__ I would expect this to happen frequently, and it wouldn't be the result of any fault in the application, so to handle this we'll send back a helpful message to the user without throwing an exception.
 1. __The OpenWeatherMap API key is invalid:__ Right now, the application is running on our local machines with an API key configured.
 When we deploy to other environments, those servers will also need an API key to run.
 If the application gets deployed without one, or if the API key expires, we'll need to make that clear to any developers if OpenWeatherMap returns an unauthorized response.
 1. __OpenWeatherMap returns its own error:__ Since OpenWeatherMap is a third party, we cannot guarantee that it always functions within our own application as expected.
 If for some reason, a request to OpenWeatherMap fails, we need to handle that scenario as well.

+1. Handle an internal error from the API.
+1. Handle a scenario where an API key is invalid.
+1. And since the user needs to send the name of a location to the API, handle an invalid location.